 Floods

-Spring rains and melting snow create a risk for home flooding in our community.
-In Ramsey County, flooding can happen anywhere snow melts too quickly or rain falls too heavily.
-All properties can be at risk of flooding – not just homes located in low-lying areas or near lakes and streams.
+Heavy rains can create a significant risk for flooding in Ramsey County.
+All properties can be at risk of flooding — not just those located in low-lying areas or near lakes and streams.
+Always follow flood safety guidelines and do not attempt to drive through flooded areas.
+Stay safe and protect yourself and your property.

 Flood insurance